Impatiens

 ( im - PAY - shens )

-At-A-Glance InformationAlso commonly called Balsam or Touch-Me-Not, this genus of perennial and annual flowering plants need regular water, and have varying light needs depending on the species grown.
+At-A-Glance InformationAlso commonly called Balsam, Busy Lizzie, or Touch-Me-Not, this genus of perennial and annual flowering plants need regular water, and have varying light needs depending on the species grown.
 They are known best for providing bright colors to shaded areas of the garden, and many bloom through the entire summer season.
 Seed capsules that form after flowers fade are known to burst open, sending seeds out to grow the next season.
+Use these flowers to add color to mixed beds and containers, and to edge lawn areas or other floral displays.
+Take care when planting Impatiens in the garden, as plant parts are toxic to humans and pets.

 |